colinz11/spotify-network/README.md

 A interactive web application that visualizes Spotify user networks using D3.js, showing relationships between users and their cliques (strongly connected components).

+To run, run  scraper/scraper.py.

-To run, look at scraper.py.
-You need a list of spotify ids.
-I recommend running once for a user and obtaining all of the spotify ids.
-After creating the network.json, run process_graph.py to process the data.
+You need a list of spotify ids in a txt file stored at INPUT_FILE = 'scraper/user_ids.txt'.

+I recommend running once for a user and obtaining all of the spotify ids in a txt file.
+After running, you need to login with your spotify account After creating the network.json, run process_graph.py to process the data.

 https://spotify-network-omega.vercel.app/